-This table reports the effects of the Wells Fargo scandal revelation on loan pricing, using Fannie Mae singlefamily data.
-The sample is at the MSA-Year-Quarter level from 2013Q4 to 2018Q4.
-Coefficients are estimated from the following regressions.
+This table reports the effects of the Wells Fargo scandal revelation on loan pricing, using Fannie Mae single-family data.
+The sample is at the MSA-year-quarter level from 2013Q4 to 2018Q4.
+The coefficients are estimated using the following regressions.